 Heirloom 1934.
 It is a challenge trying to grow fabulous peppers when you live in the north, with a cool and short season.
-But when you run back from the garden with the first harvest of a succulent sweet red pepper you will be glad you have chosen this variety!
-The average size fruit is 6" x 4" with blocky, thick walls producing very well on a medium size, multi branching plant.
-20 seeds.
+But when you run back from the garden with the first harvest of a succulent sweet red pepper you will be glad you have chosen the King of the North Pepper!
+The average size fruit is 6" x 4" with blocky, thick walls producing very well on a medium-size, multi-branching plant.

-Harvest- Using a sharp instrument, pick first fruits when they reach usable size, this helps accelerate the growth of the other peppers on the plant.
-Leave some on to mature, to color and sweeten up.
+Harvest: Use a sharp instrument to cut the peppers from the plant.
+Pick the first fruits when they reach usable size, this helps accelerate the growth of the other peppers on the plant.
+Leave some peppers on the plant to mature so they can change color and sweeten up.

-Tips- Plant in fertile, well composted soil, mulch and provide adequate water.
-It helps to use row cover early in the season giving the plants extra warmth, especially in the north.
+Tips: Pinch off early flowers or tiny fruit on any seedlings before placing them in the ground.
+The King of the North Pepper should be planted in fertile soil and amended with compost if needed.
+It helps to use row cover early in the season, giving the plants extra warmth, especially in the north.
 Side dress when flowers begin to form.